strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform-2022.md

 ## Creating a DigitalOcean App

 On the DigitalOcean website click on the **Create** button and select *Apps*.
-Next select GitHub and authorize access to your repository.
+Next select GitHub and authorize access to the correct repository.
 Next:

 1. select the branch,
 2. select the source directory (optional),
-3. chose whether or not to autodeploy with GitHub updates,
+3. chose whether or not to "Autodeploy" when an update is pushed to the GitHub repository,
 4. click the **Next** button.

 ### Connecting a web app to a database